Hair loss in dogs: symptoms, causes and treatment

 Worms

-Worms can cause hair loss in dogs by interfering with the dog’s ability to process nutrients.
+Worms can cause hair loss from rubbing and scooting to relieve itchiness around the anus.
 Worms live inside the dog and can be transmitted from dog to dog through sniffing or licking each other’s anuses.
-Dogs who have worms typically show signs of being tired and are quicker to fatigue.

 Worms are highly contagious, so it is of upmost importance to regularly de-worm your dog.
 Regular de-worming can not only prevent dog hair loss but also result in a happier, healthier dog.

 The other common type of fungal infection is ringworm, which is caused by the dermatophyte fungus.
-Don’t get confused by the name, the ringworm infection is not a worm at all and is only called that because of its appearance.
+Don’t get confused by the name, the ringworm infection is not a worm at all and is only called that because of its appearance, typically a well demarcated round hairless spot.
+Beware, it is easily spread between dogs and humans.
 Disinfecting dog beds and dog toys are a must to reduce the spread or reinfection of the dog.

 4. Stress